stalwartlabs/website/blog/2023-10-07-security-audit/index.md

 ### What Were the Results?

-We are proud to share that the audit concluded with no vulnerabilities or unsafe code identified in the Stalwart Mail Server.
+We are proud to share that the audit concluded with no vulnerabilities or unsafe code identified in Stalwart Mail Server.
 Such an outcome underscores our commitment to offering a safe and secure open-source mail server solution to our users.

 For those who would like a deep dive into the audit's findings, the full report is accessible [here](./ros-report.pdf).